-Tamari and chilli glazed lamb with shredded vegetable pickle
+Tamari & chilli glazed lamb with shredded vegetable pickle

 During the summer months these tasty lamb cutlets can be cooked on a barbecue.
 Gluten-free.

 - 4tbsp Kikkoman Tamari Gluten Free Soy Sauce

 - 1tsp hot chilli paste (or to taste)

 - 2tbsp mirin

 - 1tsp finely chopped fresh rosemary leaves or ½tsp dried

 - 12 lamb cutlets